Cordtus/ibc-escrow/README.md

 ## Troubleshooting

-- If you encounter rate limiting issues on initialization or when updating chain data, increase the `delay` value in `config.json` or use a GitHub PAT.
+- If you encounter rate limiting issues, increase the `delay` value in `config.json` or use a GitHub PAT.
 - Ensure the chains you're auditing exist in the Cosmos Chain Registry.
 - For issues with specific chains, try running a forced update using `yarn update-chains-force`.
 - Check the log files for detailed information about any errors.